aRpsystems/arpsystems/README.md

 * **Responsive interface.** The client works smoothly on every desktop, smartphone and tablet.
 * **Synchronized experience.** Always resume where you left off no matter what device.

-To learn more about configuration, usage and features of The Lounge, take a look at [the website](https://arp.systems).
+To learn more about configuration, usage and features of aRp Systems, take a look at [the website](https://arp.systems).

-The Lounge is the official and community-managed fork of [Shout](https://github.com/erming/shout), by [Mattias Erming](https://github.com/erming).
+aRp Systems is the official and community-managed fork of [Shout](https://github.com/erming/shout), by [Mattias Erming](https://github.com/erming).

 ## Installation and usage

-The Lounge requires [Node.js](https://nodejs.org/) v6 or more recent.
+aRp systems requires [Node.js](https://nodejs.org/) v6 or more recent.
 [Yarn package manager](https://yarnpkg.com/) is also recommended.
 If you want to install with npm, `--unsafe-perm` is required for a correct install.